julietaumpierrez/documents-photoholmes/src/photoholmes/metrics/README.md

     class MetricRegistry(Enum):
         NEW_TORCHMETRIC = "new_torch_metric"
     ```
-2. Add a wrapper for the metric in the torchmetrics_wrapper.py file if necessary.
+2. Add a wrapper for the metric in the `torchmetrics_wrapper.py` file if necessary.
 This file contains the wrapper for the metrics from [torch-metrics](https://lightning.ai/docs/torchmetrics/stable/).
 The wrapper should follow the same pattern as the other metrics in the file.
-The wrapper should be a class that inherits from the `Metric` class and should have the same signature as the original.
+It is implemented as a class that inherits from the `Metric` class, and has the same signature as the original.
 3. Add the metric to the `__init__.py` file of the metrics module.
 4. Add the metric to the factory by following this template
     ``` python